th3-z/kf2-magicked-admin/README.md

 For example '_biotics_' will match '_kf-biotics-lab_' and '_userO_' will match '_userOne™/@:®_'.

-All commands have in-game help text that can be accessed with the `-h` parameter.
+All commands have in-game help text that can be accessed with the `-h` flag.

 * Example: `!commands -h`

+All commands also have the following flags.

+* `-q` - Suppresses output
+* `-p` - Pads output to hide the username line

 Escape sequences as follows are available to format messages.